elmtree-askmo/cloudcannon-app/content/learn/biology/define-concentration-gradient-and-explain-its-role-as-a-driving-force-for-diffusion.md

 url: /learn/biology/questions/define-concentration-gradient-and-explain-its-role-as-a-driving-force-for-diffusion
 score: -1.0
 related_article1:
-    id: 167549
+    id: 167539
-    title: Explain the concept of selective permeability and its importance in cellular function.
+    title: >-
+        What factors can affect the rate of simple diffusion across a membrane?
     subject: Biology
-    url: /learn/biology/questions/explain-the-concept-of-selective-permeability-and-its-importance-in-cellular-function
+    url: /learn/biology/questions/what-factors-can-affect-the-rate-of-simple-diffusion-across-a-membrane
 related_article2:
-    id: 167554
+    id: 167539
-    title: Describe the structure and function of glycolipids and glycoproteins in cell membranes.
+    title: >-
+        What factors can affect the rate of simple diffusion across a membrane?
     subject: Biology
-    url: /learn/biology/questions/describe-the-structure-and-function-of-glycolipids-and-glycoproteins-in-cell-membranes
+    url: /learn/biology/questions/what-factors-can-affect-the-rate-of-simple-diffusion-across-a-membrane
 related_article3:
-    id: 167550
+    id: 167538
-    title: How do nonpolar molecules permeate the cell membrane, and what factors affect their permeability?
+    title: >-
+        What is simple diffusion and how does it occur in cellular processes?
     subject: Biology
-    url: /learn/biology/questions/how-do-nonpolar-molecules-permeate-the-cell-membrane-and-what-factors-affect-their-permeability
+    url: /learn/biology/questions/what-is-simple-diffusion-and-how-does-it-occur-in-cellular-processes
 related_article4:
-    id: 167542
+    id: 167551
-    title: Explain the formation and structure of phospholipid bilayers and their role in cell membranes.
+    title: >-
+        What is passive transport and how does it differ from active transport in terms of energy requirements?
     subject: Biology
-    url: /learn/biology/questions/explain-the-formation-and-structure-of-phospholipid-bilayers-and-their-role-in-cell-membranes
+    url: /learn/biology/questions/what-is-passive-transport-and-how-does-it-differ-from-active-transport-in-terms-of-energy-requirements
 related_article5:
     id: 167556
+    title: >-
-    title: Explain the mechanism of water transport in solutions and its impact on cell volume and tonicity.
+        Explain the mechanism of water transport in solutions and its impact on cell volume and tonicity.
     subject: Biology
     url: /learn/biology/questions/explain-the-mechanism-of-water-transport-in-solutions-and-its-impact-on-cell-volume-and-tonicity
 ---